openfirmware/dotfiles/README.markdown

 ## what's different

 What's different from Holman's dotfiles?
 I included [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) for one.
-This meant some definitions had to change, such as $ZSH to $DOTFILES.
+This meant some definitions had to change, such as `$ZSH` to `$DOTFILES`.
 I am also relying on oh-my-zsh's plugin system instead of building my own in the topic areas.

 I am loading the ENV and PATH files in the `zshenv`, and the ALIASES in the `zshrc`.
 There is no "wholesale" loading of `zsh` files now.